tpaau-17DB/coding-style/src/RUST.md

 ```

 #### Whitespace
-Too much whitespace is better than too little - in my opinion.
+In my opinion too much whitespace is better than too little.
 Code with too
 little whitespace is hard to read.
 Use up to two newlines to separate code
 blocks.
 Don't stack `if/else` blocks on each other with little newlines like
 many LLMs do: